-This is a Phase 3, randomized, double-blind, saline placebo- and active-controlled, multicenter study to evaluate the analgesic efficacy, safety, and PK of HTX-011 administered via local administration into the surgical site in subjects undergoing unilateral open inguinal herniorrhaphy.
+This is a Phase 3, randomized, double-blind, saline placebo- and active-controlled, multicenter study to evaluate the analgesic efficacy, safety, and PK of HTX-011 administered via local administration into the surgical site in subjects undergoing unilateral simple bunionectomy.

 All subjects will be screened within 28 days prior to surgery.
 Subjects who meet the Screening eligibility criteria will be randomized.
 Randomization may be done up to 1 business day prior to the day of surgery.
-On the day of surgery (Day 1), subjects who continue to meet the eligibility criteria will undergo inguinal herniorrhaphy under general anesthesia.
-Spinal, epidural, or regional anesthesia is not allowed.
-During surgery, the use of intravenous (IV) fentanyl up to 4 μg/kg will be permitted for intraoperative pain control.
-Just prior to the end of the surgery, all subjects will receive an additional 50 μg IV fentanyl in order to decrease the inherent variability in pain control on postoperative pain perception.
-As an example, the maximum total amount of fentanyl used during surgery for a 70 kg subject should not exceed 330 μ g (4 μ g/kg × 70 kg = 280 μ g for intraoperative pain control + 50 μ g at the end of the case = 330 μ g total).
+On the day of surgery (Day 1), subjects who continue to meet the eligibility criteria will undergo a unilateral simple bunionectomy under regional anesthesia with no more than 20 mL of 1% lidocaine without epinephrine administered as a Mayo block.
+Epidural or spinal anesthesia is not permitted.
+During surgery, the use of intravenous (IV) fentanyl up to 4 μ g/kg will be permitted for intraoperative pain control.
 Intraoperative administration of other opioids or other analgesics, local anesthetics, or anti-inflammatory agents (except as specified by the protocol) is prohibited, unless needed to treat an adverse event (AE) that occurs after signing the Informed Consent Form (ICF), for pretreatment prior to a needle placement, or to decrease venous irritation (eg, caused by propofol, in which case no more than a single administration of lidocaine 1% 20 mg IV may be administered).